SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 jq '.datacenters|length' regions.json
 ```

-#### Listing the locations of the CF datacenters
+#### Listing the locations of the CF data centers

-What if we wanted to list only those datacenters that were Cloud Foundry based, and get their geographic region, which is shown as part of the display name string (they look like this: "US East (VA) - AWS")?
+What if we wanted to list only those data centers that were Cloud Foundry based, and get their geographic region, which is shown as part of the display name string (they look like this: "US East (VA) - AWS")?

 We can use `jq`'s [select](https://stedolan.github.io/jq/manual/#select(boolean_expression)) function to pick elements from a list, and a couple of other functions for some simple string manipulation.